 - the possibility of reduced or insufficient government reimbursement in the future; - the possibility that we will not be able to extend or renew any of the contracts relating to these programs.
-These contracts also are generally subject to frequent change, including changes that may reduce the number of persons enrolled or eligible to enroll, reduce the revenue we receive or increase our administrative or health care costs under those programs.
-We continue to work on transitioning our TRICARE business in the interim period before the commencement of the new South contract which is scheduled to begin August 1, 2004 as it relates to our current Regions 3 and 4 contracts and November 1, 2004 as it relates to the current Region 6 contract.
-If this schedule is realized, our TRICARE membership is expected to temporarily decline to 1.5 million in July 2004, and is expected to increase to 2.8 million in November 2004.
-This will also result in a decline in revenues during the third and fourth quarters of 2004. - in the event government reimbursement were to decline from projected amounts, our failure to reduce the health care costs associated with these programs could have a material adverse effect on our business.
+These contracts also are generally subject to frequent change, including changes that may reduce the number of persons enrolled or eligible to enroll, reduce the revenue we receive or increase our administrative or health care costs under those programs such as the escalated conflict in the Middle East.
+We have continued to work on transitioning our TRICARE business due to the commencement of the new South Region contract which began on August 1, 2004 as it relates to our current Regions 3 and 4 contracts and is scheduled to begin on November 1, 2004 as it relates to the current Region 6 contract.
+On July 1, 2004, we transferred all responsibilities and the associated 1.1 million members from former Regions 2 and 5 to another contractor.
+This transition will also result in a decline in revenues during the third and fourth quarters of 2004. - in the event government reimbursement were to decline from projected amounts, our failure to reduce the health care costs associated with these programs could have a material adverse effect on our business.
 Changes to these government programs in the future may also affect our ability or willingness to participate in these programs.
-Other than as described herein, the loss of our current or future TRICARE contracts, would have a material adverse effect on our financial position, results of operations and cash flows; - at March 31, 2004, under one of our contracts with the Centers for Medicare and Medicaid Services, or CMS, we provided health insurance coverage to approximately 229,900 members in Florida.
-This contract accounted for approximately 15% of our total premiums and ASO fees for the three months ended March 31, 2004.
-The loss of this and other CMS contracts or significant changes in the MedicareAdvantage program as a result of legislative action, including reductions in payments to us or increases in benefits to members without corresponding increases in payments, may have a material adverse effect on our financial condition, results of operations and cash flows;

-- in December 2003, The Medicare Prescription Drug, Improvement and Modernization Act, or DIMA, was signed into law.
-DIMA includes provisions that require the 2004 stabilization funding to be directed toward increased reimbursement for providers, increased benefits or access for members or decreased member premiums.
-We believe DIMA will open new opportunities for us.
-However, DIMA may intensify competition in the seniors' health services market.
-We do not believe that the benefit to our 2004 financial position, results of operations or cash flows will be material; - · higher comparative medical costs; - · government regulatory and reporting requirements; - · higher marketing and advertising costs per member as a result of marketing to individuals as opposed to groups; and - the possibility of temporary or permanent suspension from participating in government health care programs, including Medicare and Medicaid, if we are convicted of fraud or other criminal conduct in the performance of a health care program or if there is an adverse decision against us under the federal False Claims Act.
+Other than as described herein, the loss of our current or future TRICARE contracts, would have a material adverse effect on our financial position, results of operations and cash flows; - at June 30, 2004, under one of our contracts with the Centers for Medicare and Medicaid Services, or CMS, we provided health insurance coverage to approximately 230,200 members in Florida.
+This contract accounted for approximately 15% of our total premiums and ASO fees for the six months ended June 30, 2004.
+The loss of this and other CMS contracts or significant changes in the MedicareAdvantage program as a result of legislative or administrative action, including reductions in payments to us or increases in benefits to members without corresponding increases in payments, may have a material adverse effect on our financial condition, results of operations and cash flows; - higher comparative medical costs; - · government regulatory and reporting requirements; - higher marketing and advertising costs per member as a result of marketing to individuals as opposed to groups; and - the possibility of temporary or permanent suspension from participating in government health care programs, including Medicare and Medicaid, if we are convicted of fraud or other criminal conduct in the performance of a health care program or if there is an adverse decision against us under the federal False Claims Act.